 Established in Kalispell in 1994, Countryside Animal Clinic is a full-service veterinary medical facility which offers personalized, state of the art care for dogs, cats, and exotic pets.
 Our services include wellness and general exams, vaccinations, emergency and critical care, dentistry, and surgery.
-Dr. Rick Myers and Dr. Carsyn Beach, along with their staff, are committed to promoting responsible pet ownership, offering excellent client service, and practicing high quality medicine.
+Dr. Jessie Lex and Dr. Carsyn Beach, along with their staff, are committed to promoting responsible pet ownership, offering excellent client service, and practicing high quality medicine.

 Want to do more research but overwhelmed by the Google hits?
 See our Resources page for veterinarian-approved websites.